eventdata/ConfliBERT/README.md

 # ConfliBERT Setup Guide

 ## Choose Your Path
-Not sure where to start?
+Not sure where to start and why a research scholar would use ConfliBERT?
 Check our [Installation Decision Workflow](#installation-decision-workflow) to find the best path for your experience level and needs.

 ### 🆕 New to Python?